MagNording/RecipeWebsite/README.md

 `Project` --> `src` --> `components`

-I) Within the components folder, the following sub-folders can be found (each of which contains respective components)-
+Within the components folder, the following sub-folders can be found (each of which contains respective components)-

 1) ### Categories
 * <b>CategoriesBar</b> is parent to the `AvailableCategories` component and uses it to get value for the selected category (if any category is selected by user).